rust-lang/rust/doc/tutorial-tasks.md

 # };
 ~~~

-While it isn't possible for a task to recover from failure,
+While it isn't possible for a task to recover from failure, tasks may notify
-tasks may be notified when _other_ tasks fail.
-The simplest way
-of handling task failure is with the `try` function, which is
+each other of failure.
+The simplest way of handling task failure is with the
-similar to spawn, but immediately blocks waiting for the child
+`try` function, which is similar to `spawn`, but immediately blocks waiting
-task to finish.
+for the child task to finish. `try` returns a value of type `Result<int,
+()>`. `Result` is an `enum` type with two variants: `Ok` and `Err`.
+In this
+case, because the type arguments to `Result` are `int` and `()`, callers can
+pattern-match on a result to check whether it's an `Ok` result with an `int`
+field (representing a successful result) or an `Err` result (representing
+termination with an error).

 ~~~
 # fn some_condition() -> bool { false }